ylsdamxssjxxdd/eva/README_en.md

 - Link process
     - [ui] -> User right-click load -> Configure IP and endpoints -> Click confirm -> Lock interface -> Record configuration -> Connection test -> Test passed -> Unlock interface -> END
     - The other processes in the linked state are similar to the above, replacing [bot] with [net]
+- Debug process
+    - Pull the state area upwards to pop up the debug button
+    - The user opens the debug button and enters the debugging state after clicking send for the first time
+    - Clicking Next in debugging will no longer pass any context (except for system behavior), but the model will continue to perform the next decoding and sampling
+    - The debugging state can only be exited when the stop flag is detected / the maximum output length is reached / manual stop is reached, and it is forced to execute when the tool is called

 ## concepts
 - eva: composed of a restraint device (action plan) and a body (llama. cpp), with the large model being the driver and the user being the commander